Editor's note: This article was originally published January 19, 2018; it was updated September 13, 2018 to reflect the latest information.

 Some Puerto Ricans were forced to cross swollen rivers after bridges collapsed to reach businesses where they could buy water and gas.

-Hurricane Maria is the worst storm to hit Puerto Rico in over 80 years, and arrived only two weeks after Hurricane Irma passed just north of the island and left 1 million people without power.
+Hurricane Maria was the worst storm to hit Puerto Rico in over 80 years, and arrived only two weeks after Hurricane Irma passed just north of the island and left 1 million people without power.
 The effect on Puerto Rican families — and the island’s infrastructure — will take many years to heal.

 Despite the challenges, people are coming together to help their neighbors in any way they can — whether by clearing debris or even passing on food aid to those who need it more.
 People are committed to building back better than before the storm.